-I am an Australian author who writes contemporary women's fiction including chick lit and romance.
+I am a USA Today Bestselling Australian author who writes contemporary women's fiction including chick lit and romance.

 I have written all my life especially as a child when I loved to write short stories and poetry.
 At University I studied Creative Writing as part of my Communication degree.
 Afterwards when I was busy working in public relations I didn't write for pleasure for quite a few years although I wrote many media releases, brochures and newsletters.
 (And I still do in my day-job!)

 I live on Sydney's Northern Beaches with my husband and daughter where I enjoy drinking copious amounts of coffee and long walks on the beach.

 An Interview with Monique McDonell